two_sat

 def two_sat.satisfiable() -> bool

 Determines if there is an assignment that satisfies all the clauses.
-Returns true
+Returns true if such an assignment exists, otherwise returns false.

 Constraints